fau-is/IntroCS/Section7/Tasks/Polymorphisms/README.md

 Implement a class Item(), which represents an item on a payment receipt.

 Item should have three attributes; the name of an item, the quantity and the price per piece.
+Additionally, item has one method _price()_ which multiplies the quantity with the price per piece to calculate the total price.

 In a main function, construct two items and sum them up using the ‘+’ operator.

 What happens?